Christmas Crackers are very popular and accompany many meals over the Christmas period, especially on Christmas Day.

 Christmas crackers were invented by Thomas Smith in 1846.

 During a visit to Paris he came across the bon-bon, a sugar almond wrapped in tissue paper (with a twist either side of the centrally placed sweet).
-Thomas decided to try selling similarly wrapped sweets in the lead up to
+Thomas decided to try selling similarly wrapped sweets in the lead up to Christmas in England.
+His bon-bons sold well at Christmas but not at other times of the year.

 In the early 1850s Thomas came up with the idea of including a motto with the sweet.
 As many of his bon-bons were bought by men to give to women, many of the mottos were simple love poems.